The company that first released modafinil, Cephalon Inc, lists Steven Johnson Syndrome as a possible adverse reaction to the medication.

 These markers can provide a good indication of the level of risk a person has for developing the condition before it happens.

 If the symptoms of Steven Johnson Syndrome are identified early (burning eyes, flu-like symptoms, fever, itchy skin), and you stop taking the medication, you can prevent the worst of the condition from ever developing.

 For this reason, it’s recommended that you start with a smaller dose of modafinil if you’re trying it for the first time before gradually increasing the dose.

 As soon as any symptoms of Steven Johnson Syndrome present, stop taking the medication.

 It’s recommended that you start with a dose of about 100mg modafinil for the first few days, then increasing to 200 mg or 400 mg per day depending on how you feel.

 It’s also recommended that you don’t take modafinil every day for the first week.

 Instead, try taking it every second day or less and then building up from there after you know how it affects you and how you tolerate it.

 Should I Be Worried About Steven Johnson Syndrome?

-Despite the fact that Steven Johnson syndrome is a very severe condition it’s extremely unlikely to develop.
+Although Steven Johnson syndrome is a very severe condition it’s unlikely to develop.